-ADAA is pleased to make available CE and CME credits to registered professional physicians, psychologists, social workers, and counselors.
+ADAA is pleased to offer CE and CME credits to registered professional physicians, psychiatrists, neurologists, psychologists, social workers, and counselors.

 Continuing education credits are for professional attendees only; those paying student, trainee/postdoctoral fellow/resident, guest, or consumer fees cannot apply for CE or CME credits.
 All registrants who want credits must complete the continuing education form on-site and return the evaluation form by the deadline.

 Physicians assistants and nurse practitioners – AMA PRA Category 1 Credit can only be awarded to MDs or DOs (or physicians with equivalent degrees from other countries).
 Nonphysicians may not be awarded AMA PRA Category 1 Credit.
 Nonphysicians may, however, receive a certificate of attendance/participation that acknowledges the activity was designated for AMA PRA Category 1 Credit in order to apply their participation toward relicensure.

 This activity has been planned and implemented in accordance with the Essential Areas and Policies of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of Blackwell Futura Media Service and Anxiety and Depression Association of America (ADAA).
 Blackwell Futura Media Service is accredited by the ACCME to provide continuing medical education for physicians.

 This activity has been approved for AMA PRA Category 1 CreditTM.
 Blackwell Futura Media Service and ADAA present this activity for educational purposes only and do not endorse any product, content of presentation, or exhibit.

 The American Board of Psychiatry and Neurology has reviewed the Anxiety and Depression Conference 2015 and has approved this program as part of a comprehensive CME program, which is mandated by the ABMS as a necessary component of maintenance of certification.